Vyral/Kristy-Moore/_posts/2019-07-08-are-fast-sales-ineffective-in-real-estate.md

 **10:45 -** What happens once you reach the offer deadline

-**12:50 -** Why not to let the emotional impact of real estate influence negotiations
+**12:50 -** Why you shouldn't let the emotional impact of real estate influence negotiations

 **16:58 -** A few final words